plasticlife-art/ton-magic-spot-viewer/README.md

-# ton-magic-pot-viewer
+# ton-viewer-magic-pot
-Vue application to getting data from magic-pot contract and send transactions to it
+Vue application to get data from magic-pot contract and send transactions to it

 ## Environment Setup